 Using the resources below as a starting point, take some time to review your course with UDL in mind.
 Consider the course goals, learning objectives, assessment and evaluation methods and teaching strategies you use in the course.
 How can you apply principles of UDL to enhance teaching and learning?
 You may be able to make some changes relatively easily (change PowerPoint slides to improve color contrast, provide captions for images used in course content, etc.) Other changes make take longer to complete (provide closed captioning for videos and audio files), but are worth the investment to support student learning.

-- 10 Tips for Creating Accessible Course Content (CELT)
+- CELT’s 10 Tips for Creating Accessible Course Content webpage

-- UDL In Course Design (The Ohio State University)
+- The Ohio State University’s UDL In Course Design website

 UDL strategies are instructional methods and tools used by teachers to ensure that ALL students have an equal opportunity to learn.
 All of our strategies are aligned with Universal Design for Learning (UDL) guidelines.
 These guidelines help you to select strategies that remove barriers in instruction so that all students can achieve their learning goals.

-- World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI)
+- The World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI) website

 Essential components of web accessibility, Web Content Accessibility Guidelines (WCAG) 2.0, How to meet WCAG 2.0 (quick reference), and Mobile web best practices